jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 For what it does, I’d definitely recommend mastic gum.
 But if you’re looking for a sugary treat to chop on when you’re bored, this ain't it.
 A single tin can last you months when used regularly and is fresh for years.
 Mastic gum is my go-to now for face-building.
 And Greco Gum is my go-to brand.

 If you’d like to give it a try, use my link for Greco Gum [here](https://www.grecogum.com/?via=ed).
-(I get a small % cut of each sale made through the link, which helps pay my bills)
+(I get a small % cut of each sale made through the link, which helps pay my bills)&nbsp;

 ---